dmonn/dcgan-oreilly/README.md

 	```

 	to finally start up the notebook.
 A browser should open automatically.
 If not, navigate to [http://127.0.0.1:8888](http://127.0.0.1:8888) in your browser.

+8. Choose `DCGANs with Tensorflow.ipynb` to open the Notebook.

 ## Requirements